nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
 * `redo 3` will redo 3 commands.

-### Clearing all entries : `clear`

-Clears all entries from the address book.

-Format: `clear`
+### Import&Export CSV file

-### Import data from CSV : `import`
+#### Import data from CSV : `import`

-Opens a file chooser to select and import a CSV file containing relevant data.
+Opens a file chooser to select a CSV file containing relevant data and merges with the existing data.

 Format: `import [combine|reset]`